A urinary catheter is a hollow, partially flexible tube that collects urine from the bladder and leads to a drainage bag.

 These catheters are generally more comfortable and have a lower risk of infection than permanent catheters.
 Condom catheters should usually be changed daily, but some brands are designed for long-term use.

-These can cause less skin irritation than condom catheters that require daily removal and reapplication.
-A wound, ostomy and continence nurse (WOCN) can help make these recommendations.
+These can cause minor skin irritation than condom catheters that require daily removal and reapplication.
+A wound, ostomy, and continence nurse (WOCN) can help make these recommendations.

 Short-term catheters (intermittent catheters):